mkanderson1701/memegen/README.md

 **quotemodel:** Object containing one quote

-**quoteengine:** Base class for all importer modules.
-Implements can_ingest(file) which will distribute a file to appropriate child class for loading.
+**quoteengine:** Abstract base class for all importer modules.
+Also implements class method can_ingest(file) which will distribute a file to appropriate child class for loading.
+Depends on ingestors below.

 **csvingestor, docxingestor, pdfingestor, textingestor:** Parse files of respective types in to quote objects.
+Depends on above.

 **importer:** Interface filesystem to quoteengines, walk directories and load, etc..
+Depends on above.

+<h4>Usage</h4>

+If you are using these classes, it's probably to load quotes from various CSV files in known folders.
+Instantiate a new importer object with Importer().
+Then call its parse_all() method, which will return a list of quote objects.
+You can then randomly choose a quote, or do whatever with them.
+You can also call parse_file(filepath: str) directly to load a single file and return a list of quotes.

 <h4>Meme engine</h4>